Gioyik/Spow/README.md

 - [Homoiconicity](http://en.wikipedia.org/wiki/Homoiconicity) - that is, similar representations of code and data
 - Metaprogramming in the form of simple macros

-Currently, Zlango data definition and manipulation capabilities are lacking, but this will hopefully be changed in the future.
+Currently, Spow data definition and manipulation capabilities are lacking, but this will hopefully be changed in the future.

 ### Basic features in action
-Zlango supports inline comments using hash (`#`):
+Spow supports inline comments using hash (`#`):

     # Comment here
-    (put 'hello') # More comments here
+    (print 'hello') # More comments here

-Printing to standard output can be done using `put` and `putln`:
+Printing to standard output can be done using `print` and `println`:

-    zlango> (putln 'Hello world')
+    spow> (println 'Hello world')
     Hello world!

-Variables are created with `let` (which affects the local environment) and `var` (which, as the name suggests, affects the global environment):
+Variables are created with `define` (which affects the local environment) and `global` (which, as the name suggests, affects the global environment):

-    zlango> (var foo 'bar')
+    spow> (global foo 'bar')
-    zlango> (putln foo)
+    spow> (println foo)
     bar

 ## Requeriments: